SalishSeaCast/tools/NetCDF_Plot/README.md

     * Reading tracer variable values from NEMO `*grid_T.nc` results files
     * Plotting sea surface height fields at selected times
     * Approximate land areas masks for tracer field plots
+    * Using slices to zoom in on domain regions
+    * Plotting contour bands and lines
     * Plotting temperature fields at selected depths
     * Plotting salinity fields with a logarithmic colour scale